 The most effective way to implement dynamic pricing is by using rules-based algorithms.

 They allow businesses to adjust prices to match what customers are ready to pay as they’re looking to purchase an item.

 In order to do so, companies need to take into account many different variables to set the right price at the right time.

 For instance, some of the variables that online retailers use to determine prices include:

 - Supply: Inventory levels, present costs, future costs, etc.

 - Demand: Product page views on e-commerce websites, seasonality of items, etc.

 Clearly, retailers lower prices of products that they have in excess while increasing prices of products that are flying off the shelves.

 Price discrimination refers to selling the same product at different rates, which is why it is often associated with dynamic pricing.

-Typically, this tactic is not illegal, but companies need to be careful about what variables they use to set prices.
+Typically, dynamic pricing methods are not illegal, but companies need to be careful about what variables they use to set their price points.
 In other words, it is unlawful if prices change based on buyers' race, ethnicity, gender, or age.